MicrosoftDocs/winrt-api/windows.devices.display/displaymonitor_displayadapterdeviceid.md

 Gets the device identifier of the display adapter to which the monitor is connected.
 Note that the display adapter may not be the most suitable device for rendering.

 ## -property-value
-The device identifier for the display adapter to which the monitor is connected.
+The device identifier for the display adapter to which the monitor is connected if known, otherwise `null`.

 ## -remarks